wandb/terraform-aws-wandb/README.md

 #### Upgrading from 3.x -> 4.x

+- If egress access for retrieving the wandb/controller image is not available, Terraform apply may experience failures.
-- You must provider a `license` variable to the module
+- It's necessary to supply a license variable within the module, as shown:

 ```hcl
 module "wandb" {